anko/tapsoneer/readme.markdown

 # tapsoneer

-A simple Node.js/io.js interface to the tapson test protocol.
+A simple Node.js/io.js interface to the [tapson][1] test protocol, version 1.0.0.

 Tests are planned, then run asynchronously.
 If some of your tests depend on each other, you can specify how.